tosin2013/disconnected-openshift/installation-examples/README.md

 ### NTP

+> For non-baremetal IPI/UPI - see below for ABI, Baremetal IPI/UPI, or HCP

 A commonly overlooked detail, but critical to successful installations and happy clusters.

-By default, RHCOS will use public NTP pools
+By default, RHCOS will use public NTP pools.

 In case your NTP is not provided to your infrastructure via DHCP, you'll need to craft a MachineConfig and provide it as an additional manifest to the IPI/UPI installation.
 Additional details can be found here: https://docs.openshift.com/container-platform/4.18/installing/installing_bare_metal/upi/installing-restricted-networks-bare-metal.html#installation-special-config-chrony_installing-restricted-networks-bare-metal